JetBrains/intellij-sdk-docs/reference_guide/intellij_artifacts.md

 ---
-title: IntelliJ Platform Artifacts Repository
+title: IntelliJ Platform Artifacts Repositories
 ---

-JetBrains maintains a public repository that hosts artifacts related to the IntelliJ Platform, such as binaries and source code.
-This repository makes artifacts more accessible for plugin authors.
+JetBrains maintains public repositories that host artifacts related to the IntelliJ Platform, such as binaries and source code.
+These repositories make artifacts more accessible for plugin developers.

-The IntelliJ Platform Artifacts Repository contains:
+The IntelliJ Platform artifacts repositories are:
 * [Releases repository](https://www.jetbrains.com/intellij-repository/releases/) for release and EAP versions.
 * [Snapshots repository](https://www.jetbrains.com/intellij-repository/snapshots/) for EAP candidates and the latest EAP for each branch.

+Both the Releases and Snapshots repositories have two types of content:
+* Artifacts for cross-platform, zip distributions of IntelliJ IDEA binaries and source code.
+These artifacts are not intended to be accessed directly from a plugin project's `build.gradle` file.
+The `gradle-intellij-plugin` will access them as-needed for a plugin project.
+* Artifacts for individual modules from the IntelliJ Platform.
+These may be downloaded or accessed directly from a `build.gradle` file, as explained below.

-[Dependencies](https://jetbrains.bintray.com/intellij-third-party-dependencies) of individual modules from the IntelliJ Platform are hosted at the bintray repository.
-These artifacts should not be used directly, but a link to this repository should be added to pom.xml/build.gradle files if individual modules from the IntelliJ Platform Artifacts Repository are used.
+Artifacts for IntelliJ Platform module third-party dependencies are hosted at the [Bintray repository](https://jetbrains.bintray.com/intellij-third-party-dependencies).
+These artifacts should not be used directly.
+A link to this repository should be added to `pom.xml`/`build.gradle` files if individual modules from the IntelliJ Platform Artifacts Repository are used.

-## How to Use the IntelliJ Platform Artifacts Repository
+## Using IntelliJ Platform Module Artifacts
-Artifacts in the repositories are utilized by adding information to a project's build.gradle file.
+IntelliJ Platform module artifacts are utilized by adding information to a project's `build.gradle` file.
 See the [gradle-intellij-plugin](https://github.com/JetBrains/gradle-intellij-plugin) for more information about Gradle support.

-If you want to setup the dependencies manually, there are two types of information needed to use a repository:
+There are two types of information needed to use a repository:
 1. Specify the corresponding repository URL for the artifact.
 2. Specify the Maven coordinates for the artifact.